EtixP/RAG-Chatbot/README.md

 # RAG-Chatbot (Streamlit UI) — Dockerized

 This is a Retrieval-Augmented Generation (RAG) chatbot with a Streamlit-based web interface.
 The app is containerized using Docker and can be run locally or in any containerized environment.
+The model is trained with three AP science textbooks: AP Biology, AP Chemistry, and AP Physics.
+The purpose of the chatbot is to provide textual evidence for answers to questions related to AP science courses.

 ---